stillsheryl/road_tripper/README.md

   "password_confirmation": "password"
 }`

-* In order to see this on your local machine, you can run your rails server with the `rails s` command, making sure that the server is running on port 3000.

 * In [Postman](https://www.postman.com/), add `http://localhost:3000/api/v1/users` as a `POST` request, and click on the body tab under the url bar.
 Select JSON and add the hash from the example above.

 Postman example: